-I hope you enjoy my selections for today.
-Wishing everyone a fantastic week ahead.
+I hope you enjoy my selections, and wishing you an excellent week ahead.

 Happy Canada day to my friends and family.
 I know I should have been out capturing the beauty of my own country, but the day has been pretty rainy and miserable, so instead, I offer you today a trio of baby elephants.